pondrejk/dizzer/chap3-vis_challenges-density.md

 There are two kinds of shaders, vertex shaders, which act on points of geometry; and fragment shaders, which operate on pixels (or fragments in WebGL speak).
 What makes them fast, and also difficult to write, is that the shader program is run for every pixel (or vertex) being rendered in parallel.
 However running in parallel means that each pixel doesn’t really know what’s going on with the other pixels.

+In order to run in parallel every pipe, or thread, has to be independent from every other thread.
+We say the threads are blind to what the rest of the threads are doing.
+This restriction implies that all data must flow in the same direction.
+So it’s impossible to check the result of another thread, modify the input data, or pass the outcome of a thread into another thread.
+Allowing thread-to-thread communications puts the integrity of the data at risk.

+Also the GPU keeps the parallel micro-processor (the pipes) constantly busy; as soon as they get free they receive new information to process.
+It's impossible for a thread to know what it was doing in the previous moment.
+It could be drawing a button from the UI of the operating system, then rendering a portion of sky in a game, then displaying the text of an email.
+Each thread is not just blind but also memoryless.
+Besides the abstraction required to code a general function that changes the result pixel by pixel depending on its position, the blind and memoryless constraints make shaders not very popular among beginning programmers.

-TODO -- describe alternative solutions to all webgl libraries like mapbox (leaflet with webgl overlay)
+TODO — describe alternative solutions to all webgl libraries like mapbox (leaflet with webgl overlay)

-TODO -- how to import bitmaps (spritesheet) and svg to webgl canvas?
+TODO — how to import bitmaps (spritesheet) and svg to webgl canvas?
-TODO? -- REGL (only desc if I decide to use it) -- maybe in section 4 (implementation part) after also describing react/redux
+TODO? — REGL (only desc if I decide to use it) — maybe in section 4 (implementation part) after also describing react/redux

 # MapboxGL
 - smooth transitions, no discrete scale points, 3D, scale based filters...
 - some size limitations on vector tiles
 - filtering (several syntax types) - also some preformance limits
 - new hard problems (mapbox gl) rather than old hard problems (scaling DB)
-- renderer library separate frem tile storage, additional renedering features -- tilt, smooth zoom... etc
+- renderer library separate frem tile storage, additional renedering features — tilt, smooth zoom... etc
 - styling reference (filters, styling rules, fonts, data referents)

-- in browser data analysis (geojson -- size limited, postgis -- complex) -- vector tiles help here...?
+- in browser data analysis (geojson — size limited, postgis — complex) — vector tiles help here...?
 - analysis problems are similar to rendering problems

 # Vector tiles